uwetom/media-production-worksheets/week_16-VR-Interactions/README.md

 First we need some objects, we could use another cube, but a real 3D model will highlight some other issues you may encounter.

-- Download the following unity package and drag it into your assets panel
+- Download the following unity package (click the link press download raw) and drag it into your assets panel.

 [Kenney.nl objects](assets/kenney_objects.unitypackage)